rust-lang/book/second-edition/src/ch18-00-patterns.md

 ### Literals

-You can match against literals directly
+You can match against literals directly:

 ```rust
 let x = 1;